peterbourgon/peter-bourgon-org/src/go-best-practices-2016/index.md

-Mitchell Hashimoto recently gave a great talk on the subject here in Berlin ([SpeakerDeck](https://speakerdeck.com/mitchellh/advanced-testing-with-go), [YouTube](https://www.youtube.com/watch?v=yszygk1cpEc)) which I think should be be required viewing.
+Mitchell Hashimoto recently gave a great talk on the subject here in Berlin ([SpeakerDeck](https://speakerdeck.com/mitchellh/advanced-testing-with-go), [YouTube](https://www.youtube.com/watch?v=yszygk1cpEc)) which I think should be required viewing.

 In general, the thing that seems to work the best is to write Go in a generally functional style, where dependencies are explicitly enumerated, and provided as small, tightly-scoped interfaces whenever possible.